-Women Writing for (a) Change,® Jacksonville, was founded by writer-facilitator Jennifer Wolfe, a writer, trainer, and business owner who’s been facilitating change for corporate clients for the past 20 years.
+Women Writing for (a) Change,® Jacksonville, was founded by writer-facilitator Jennifer Wolfe, a writer, facilitator, business owner, and emerging non-profit director who’s been facilitating change for corporations and individuals for the past 25 years.
 She’s also been keeping a journal since she was 10 years old.

-As a licensed affiliate of Women Writing for (a) Change and a certified instructor for The Center for Journal Therapy, Jennifer hopes to leverage her own life experiences and facilitation skills to help others who want to use writing as a tool for their own personal growth, creative expression, and self-directed change.
+A trained journalist, a licensed affiliate of Women Writing for (a) Change, and a certified instructor for The Center for Journal Therapy, Jennifer leverages her life experiences and facilitation skills to help others who want to use writing as a tool for their own personal growth, creative expression, and self-directed change.

 A social entrepreneur and a ukulele fan, Jennifer has a master’s degree from the Columbia University Graduate School of Journalism.
 She’s also taught at Tulane, reared two children, kept a journal, written a blog, started a Happiness Project, launched a recycling program, and tended a garden.
 Check out her blog at www.inthegardenofthedivine.com.
 Her corporate work can be found at www.learn-inc.com.